 Using Metallic Eyeshadow

 Metallic and shimmery eyeshadow can create a garish look when applied to aging skin, as it often emphasizes creases, lines, and drooping lids.
 These glittery shadows often migrate to small crevices in the skin, like crow’s feet lines, which is akin to having a big red arrow pointing to these age-revealers.
 Pick matte and warm-toned eyeshadows instead, and apply them with a light touch.
 To create the effect of brighter eyes and a more elevated brow line, apply a light eyeshadow to the inner corner of each eye and just along the brow bone.
 This will make you look more refreshed and alert, for an overall younger-looking visage.

 Making a Thick or Uneven Eyeliner Line

 Aging eyelids can be saggy and crepey, creating a troublesome environment for drawing a straight eyeliner line.
 Jagged, uneven lines are a result of the eyeliner trying to glide over the furrows and crevices of the lid.
-And eyeliner that is too dark or is over-applied can draw attention to dark under-eye circles and give an overall hollow appearance to the eyes.
+And eyeliner that is too dark or over-applied can draw attention to dark under-eye circles and give an overall hollow appearance to the eyes.
 Brown eyeliner is a softer-looking alternative to stark black.
 Try to run it along the lash line of your upper lashes only, leaving the lower lash line bare to create a more open, illuminated-looking face.